Get your home holiday-ready 🎄 SEE ALL IDEAS

 How to Clean Gutters: 5 Effective Ways to Get the Job Done

-Rain gutters are crucial for keeping water away from your house, but to function properly, they need to be free of dirt and debris.
-The good news is that you don't have to climb a ladder to get the job done.
+Rain gutters are crucial for keeping water away from your house but to function properly, they need to be free of dirt and debris.

-Man in blue flannel shirt cleaning leaves out of gutter by hand.
+Man cleaning leaves out of gutter by hand.

-Of all the necessary evils that make up a diligent fall maintenance routine, cleaning your home’s rain gutters may be the most dreaded of all.
-Tedious though this task is, homeowners are wise not to neglect it; properly functioning gutters, after all, help ensure that storm water does not find its way indoors.
+Of all the necessary evils that make up a diligent fall maintenance routine, cleaning the gutters may be the most dreaded task of all.
+Tedious though it is, homeowners are wise not to neglect this task, since properly functioning gutters help ensure that stormwater does not find its way indoors.

-Learning how to clean gutters doesn’t have to be difficult or dangerous.
-In fact, some of the methods we outline here don’t even involve climbing a ladder.
-There is no one right way to get the job done—the best way to clean gutters is to using a method and tools you’re comfortable with.
+Learning how to clean gutters doesn’t have to be difficult or unsafe.
+Our roundup of the best methods features a variety of ways to get those leaves out of the gutters before they clog and lead to gutter damage.
+The best way to clean gutters is by using a method you’re comfortable with: one that’s both safe and effective.

 Why is it important to clean rain gutters?

-Rain gutters typically require very little maintenance to keep them functioning well, but when they are filled with leaves they can clog the downspouts, causing water to run over the top of the gutter channel and fall to the ground below.
-Worse, winter’s melt and freeze cycles can cause snow on the roof to melt and then freeze in the gutter, creating heavy ice blockages that can tear a gutter away from the roof.
+Gutters typically require very little maintenance to keep them functioning well, but when a gutter is filled with leaves, it can clog the downspouts, causing water to run over the top of the gutter channel and fall to the ground below.
+Worse, winter’s freeze-thaw cycles can cause snow on the roof to melt and then freeze in the gutter, creating heavy ice blockages that can tear a gutter away from the roof.

 Gutter Cleaning Safety